 Is it any good?

-Anchorman's plot runs out of steam and disintegrates into a bunch of uneven skits, but there are moments of inspired looniness and Ferrell keeps hitting enough comic moments out of the park to keep it very watchable.
+The plot runs out of steam and disintegrates into a bunch of uneven skits, but there are moments of inspired looniness.
+And Ferrell keeps hitting enough comic moments out of the park to keep it very watchable.
 There are a bunch of "no girls allowed" jokes and a bigger bunch of "weren't the 1970's a hoot" jokes, including a soundtrack of cheesy oldies and references to the importance of musk-fragrance cologne.

 It's too bad that the script does to the talented Christina Applegate what the newsroom guys to do Victoria.
 She is primarily called upon to look as though she is trying to maintain her composure despite being surrounded by idiots.
 Carell is a stand-out as the dimmest of the news crew's dim bulbs, and there are several guest appearances to help hold our interest.

 Families can talk about how the opportunities and expectations for women in the era of the movie compare to today's and talk about how much has changed and what still needs to change.